dxw/brandbook/docs/brandbook.md

 * Top left corner on [websites](https://www.dxw.com/)

-* On the left in the footer on dxw products and related sites, for example on [new GovPress](https://hosting.staging.dxw.net/) or [new dxw security](https://security.staging.dxw.net/)
+* On the left in the footer on dxw products and related sites, for example on [govpress](https://www.govpress.com/) or [dxw advisories](https://advisories.dxw.com/)

 ## Colour variations